jlsuttles/push-vs-poll-talk/slides.md

 # So the publisher notifies the hub, then the hub notifies the subscriber.

+!SLIDES

+# The hub is expensive, but all of the publishers aren't expensive.

 !SLIDE

-# OStatus is a micro blogging protocol that is built ontop of PubHubSubBub
+# OStatus is a microblogging protocol that is built on top of PubHubSubBub
-# rstat.us is an open source prject that uses OStatus.
+# rstat.us is an open source project that uses OStatus.

 !SLIDE